 Next, layer all the freshly washed cucumbers on top of all the spices and garlic.
 You don’t have to pack them tightly, just pile them in.

-Now you must make your water solution to cover your pickles.
-I found 3 litres of water nicely covered 6 pounds of cucumbers.
-So, in a clean mixing bowl I dissolved 6 TBSP of unadulterated sea salt into non-cholorinated tepid (not boiled!) water.
+Now make your water solution (that will become the brine) to cover your pickles.
+I find 3 litres of water nicely covered 6 pounds of cucumbers.
+So, in a clean mixing bowl I dissolve 6 TBSP of sea salt into non-chlorinated tepid (not boiled!) water.
 If this math scares you: Just fill a pot of water, eye-ball how much water you think will cover your cucumbers by three inches.
 Then, add sea salt by the TBSP and keep adding salt until it reaches a mouth-puckering saltiness that’s enjoyable.
 If it’s sickeningly salty, you’ve added too much salt.
-Too much salt means the environment will be too sterile, and the cukes won’t culture, all the salt just kills the friendly bacteria.
-Too little salt, and the unwanted moulds will take over and you’ll have a rotten batch.
+Too much salt means the environment will be too sterile, and the cukes won’t culture, all the salt just kills the good bacteria.
+Too little salt, and the unwanted molds will take over and you’ll have a rotten batch.
 Once you’ve mixed your water and salt solution, pour over your pickles to cover them by three inches.

-You need to keep the cukes under the brine (salt and water mix) and avoid them from being directly exposed to air.
-Find a plate that fits inside your crock that can keep the cukes under the water brine, and allow a weight to sit atop.
-If you’ve made your pickles in a mason jar or other wide mouthed jar, use a smaller jam jar to act as the weight.
+Keep the cukes under the brine and protect them from being directly exposed to air.
+Find a plate that fits inside your crock that can hold the cukes under the water brine and then set a weight to sit atop.
+If you’ve made your pickles in a canning jar or other wide mouthed jar, use a smaller jam jar to act as the weight.
 The goal here is to keep the veg under the water solution.
 Make sure your weight (a rock, jar filled with water etc) is also really clean!
+I sterilize by boiling a giant rock in water for 5minutes.
 Now, cover with a lid, plate, etc, and let it sit undisturbed in a cool place (not the fridge).

-Check on it daily, and with a clean spoon, scoop away the “skin” and foam that will be begin to form (pictured above).
+Check on it daily, and with a clean spoon.
+Scoop away the “skin” and foam that will begin to form (pictured above).
 While this doesn’t look pretty, it’s not bad, it’s just a sign that the cucumbers are fermenting and turning into pickles!
-Put the plate, weight, and cover back, and return the crock to the cool location.
+Put the plate, weight, and cover back (after quickly washing them), and return the crock to the cool location.

 Check on the pickles every few days, scooping away the foam and skin.
-After about 7-10 days, you won’t have to do this anymore. then just leave them, and check for taste!
+If the plate and weight are getting slimy, I wash them with soap and boiled water.
+After about 7-10 days, you won’t have to scrape the foam anymore.
+Just leave them and check for taste!
 After about three weeks, they can be put into mason jars and then into the fridge.
 There, they will continue to slowly ferment, and age deliciously.
 In the fridge, they can last up to a year.
-Then they are REALLY sour, but so good!
+Then they will be REALLY sour, but so goo

-Here I am checking on the pickles after about two weeks.
-Notice the plate that’s kept them below the brine:
+Here I’m checking on the pickles after about two weeks:

 They are turning sour, but not quite finished culturing to my taste buds.
 So I left them in the crock for another week.
 Below, after three weeks, they are nearly perfect!
-So, I transferred them into big glass jars (I made a gallon and a half of pickles) to store in the fridge so they can slowly ferment through the season.
+So, I transferred them into gallon jars to store in the fridge so they can slowly ferment through the season.
 They are SO GOOD!

 Recap & tips:

-– find that “sweet spot” of salty brine to your liking.
+When making your brine solution you want to find that “sweet spot” of salty brine to your liking.
 The saltier, the slower to ferment.
-The less salt, they’ll ferment quick and you might risk them going mouldy.
-There should NEVER be “hairy” mould.
+The less salt, they’ll ferment quick and you might risk them going moldy.

-– on top of the cukes, place a clean plate, a weight, then a cover to keep away the dust and bugs (a lid, a kitchen towel, a plate etc)
+It’s important to keep your cukes submerged in the brine.
+To do this place a clean plate then a weight over top.
+Then, use cover to keep away the dust and bugs (a lid, a kitchen towel, a plate etc)

-If you have questions, please write them below in the comments.
+Questions? please drop them below in the comments!